UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 [`UW-Macrostrat/macrostrat`][gh:macrostrat] repository; it is supplemented by [source-specific scripts](https://github.com/brianaydemir/macrostrat-map-ingestion) for acquiring potential vector maps.
-Going forward, we seek to integrate our map acquisition process with Jataware's web-scraping approach [@sec:gaps].
+Going forward, we seek to integrate our map acquisition process with Jataware's web-scraping approach ([@sec:vector-maps]).

 We have validated the Macrostrat map ingestion pipeline both for staging new datasets into the system and for HITL curation and assimilation into our standardized data services.
-Broadly, map staging is now rapid and automated, and there is a bottleneck in HITL legend curation that we are working to address [@sec:map-ingestion-throughput].
-The new web scraping/ingestion pipeline has been tested on several collections of maps spanning a range of input data formats and levels of completeness:
+Broadly, map staging is now rapid and automated, and there is a bottleneck in HITL legend curation that we are working to address ([@sec:throughput]).
+The new web scraping/ingestion pipeline has been tested on several collections of maps spanning a range of input data formats and levels of
+completeness:

 - 95 maps from the Nevada Bureau of Mines and Geology (NBMG), including 84 with Shapefiles that we could import